pmsdOliveira/sim-2020/README.md

 ## Practical Class 4 - Databases: An Introduction to MySQL

-This class main objective is to make an introduction to Databases (BD) in MySQL and their interconnection with PHP.
+This class main objective is to make an introduction to Databases (DB) in MySQL and their interconnection with PHP.
 You should get to know how to create databases, tables, enter data, search data and present data in HTML.

 ## Practical Class 5 - Databases: Insertion and Indexing